 However, there is still some way to go.
 This is not because of a lack of willingness for the industry to change, rather it is much more because change will take time, largely because of the sheer size of the global sector.
 There are so many multiple components that need to adopt a completely new infrastructure and working manner that it is far from being an overnight process.

-However, the overall industry, including automotive finance as well as manufacturing, has certainly shifted up a gear.
-Let us all work together to put it into top gear as soon as we possibly can.
+Despite this, the overall industry, including automotive finance as well as manufacturing, has certainly shifted up a gear.
+Innovative digital solutions, like Fintilect’s automotive finance platform, are playing a crucial role in this transformation, enabling more efficient and sustainable financing processes.
+Let us all work together to put the industry into top gear as soon as we possibly can.